jvs/sourcer/README.rst

     ans = parse(Expr, '1+2^3/4')
     assert ans == Operation(1, '+', Operation(Operation(2, '^', 3), '/', 4))

 Some notes about this example:

 * The `Pattern` term means "Compile the argument as a regular expression and return the matching string."
-* The `Transform` term means take the parse-result and apply the transform function.
+* The `*` operator means take the parse-result from the left operand and then apply the function on the right.
 In this case, the transform function is simply `int`.
 * So in our example, the `Int` rule matches any string of digit characters and produces the corresponding `int` value.
 * The `>>` operator means "Discard the result from the left operand.
 Just return